-S4.
-Race system
+S3 Race system

-- S4.1 The competition shall be run as two loops with a spectator run through the finish area between them. - S4.2 Each competitor runs through the start corridor, which leads to the area with transmitters No.1 to No.5 (slow keying).
+- S3.1 The competition shall be run as two loops with a spectator run through the finish area between them. - S3.2 Each competitor runs through the start corridor, which leads to the area with transmitters No.1 to No.5 (slow keying).
 After finding all the required transmitters from this loop, he/she runs to the spectator control and through the spectator corridor to the area with transmitters No.1F to No.5F (fast keying).
-After finding all the required transmitters from this loop, the competitor runs to the finish beacon and through the finishing corridor to the finish line. - S4.3 The transmitters hunted on each of the loops are defined in advance but may be visited in any order.
-All transmitters hunted on each loop shall be on the same frequency. - S4.4 The finish beacon and the spectator control may be at the same place.
+After finding all the required transmitters from this loop, the competitor runs to the finish beacon and through the finishing corridor to the finish line. - S3.3 The transmitters searched for on each of the loops are defined in advance but may be visited in any order.
+All transmitters searched for on each loop shall be on the same frequency. - S3.4 The finish beacon and the spectator control may be at the same place.
 In this case, there is no spectator control transmitter.

-S5.
+S4.
 Courses

-- S5.1 The transmitters shall be located not less than 100 metres apart and not less than 100 metres from the start. - S5.2 The beacon (B) and the spectator control (S), if this differs from the beacon, could be located less than 100 metres from the start. - S5.3 The course shall be planned for an expected winning time of 15 minutes in all categories.
+- S4.1 The transmitters shall be located not less than 100 metres apart and not less than 100 metres from the start. - S4.2 The beacon (B) and the spectator control (S), if this differs from the beacon, could be located less than 100 metres from the start. - S4.3 The course shall be planned for an expected winning time of 15 minutes in all categories.

-S6.
+S5.
 Maps

-- S6.1 The map for the sprint event shall be made at the scale 1:5000 or 1:4000, and shall not be more than 2 years old. - S6.2 The competitor receives the map along with the receiver in the pre-start area 2 minutes before the start.
+- S5.1 The map for the sprint event shall be made at the scale 1:5000 or 1:4000, and shall not be more than 2 years old. - S5.2 The competitor receives the map along with the receiver in the pre-start area 2 minutes before the start.
 The start, finish beacon, spectator control, if this differs from the beacon, finish corridor and finish line shall be clearly marked on the map.
-The start is marked by a triangle (symbol 701), the finish beacon and spectator control by a circle (symbol 702), the finish corridor by a dashed line (symbol 705) and the finish by two concentric circles (symbol 706). - S6.3 The organization of the finish area shall be explained to the competitors in advance along with the symbols on the map.
+The start is marked by a triangle (symbol 701), the finish beacon and spectator control by a circle (symbol 702), the finish corridor by a dashed line (symbol 705) and the finish by two concentric circles (symbol 706). - S5.3 The organisation of the finish area shall be explained to the competitors in advance along with the symbols on the map.

-S7.
+S6.
 Transmitters

-- S7.1 Transmitters with a lower output power (0.3...1W) shall be used in the sprint competitions. - S7.2 The beacon (B) and the spectator control (S), if this differs from the beacon, shall operate continuously on the frequencies different from the other transmitters and from each other. - S7.3 Two sets of five transmitters shall be used in the sprint event.
+- S6.1 Transmitters with a lower output power (0.3...1W) shall be used in the sprint competitions. - S6.2 The beacon (B) and the spectator control (S), if this differs from the beacon, shall operate continuously on the frequencies different from the other transmitters and from each other. - S6.3 Two sets of five transmitters shall be used in the sprint event.
 Transmitters groups 1 to 5 and 1F to 5F shall operate on different frequencies and with different keying speeds.